daguenther/Z2A/Resources/Software Categorization.md

 * Install difficulty 1 Software - Easy to install by anyone without prior experience to the program.
 * I2 Software - Moderately level of experience needed to install.
 * I3 Software - High level of experience needed to install.
-* I4 Software - Impossible to install
+* I4 Software - Extreme level of experience needed to install.

+* NI - Not Avaible to Install

 All of these difficulty levels assume a basic working knowledge of computers.